ricay/Nlp-research/README.md

 This will require mining webpages of various sorts and using NLP to try to identify key pieces of information.

 # scraping-base.py
-For using this software scraping webpages from a particular base URL:
-Make sure you have installed Python3.0 or higher in your computer and install and import all modules properly.
-The example output file (example_output.txt) is provided in case of any accident.
+For using this software scraping webpages from a particular base URL:\n Make sure you have installed Python3.0 or higher in your computer and install and import all modules properly.\n The example output file (example_output.txt) is provided in case of any accident.\n